Machine Learning in Ecommerce

 • Predictive analytics

-Let us take a closer look at each of these cases.
+Let us take a closer look at each of these cases, but if you want to learn more, refer to natural language processing services.

 Customer segmentation may be used for dividing the clients into groups and working with each separately